top of page

 A Certified Child Sleep Consultant is a professional who specializes in helping families create healthy sleep habits for their children.
 With their expertise in sleep science and child development, they work with parents to create personalized sleep plans and provide support throughout the process.

-If you are considering hiring a Certified Sleep Consultant, it is important to do your research and hire one that is well suited for your family, has experience, a certification from a well renowned program and beliefs that match your values.
+If you are considering hiring a Certified Sleep Consultant, it is important to do your research.
+Hire one that is well suited for your family, has experience, a certification from a well renowned program and beliefs that match your values.
 Ensure that you schedule a free introductory consultation so that you can be sure that you and they are a good match!

 Say goodbye to sleepless nights and hello to a well-rested family with the help of a Certified Child Sleep Consultant.